 Major violations of the law, like if the lender failed to send you a notice of default as required by state law or a breach letter as required by the deed of trust, will probably cause the lender to have to start the foreclosure over.
 In this type of situation, a court will usually require a restart because, if you don't receive proper notice, the foreclosure can come as a complete surprise.
 You might have little time to cure the default or work out a deal to avoid foreclosure.
 In general, courts aren't likely to allow errors that deprive you of valuable time to resolve the problem.

 But if the error is minor and doesn't cause you any harm, then it probably won't stop the foreclosure.
 For example, violations such as the misspelling of a name are almost always considered inconsequential in a court's eyes.
 Some state statutes even specifically say that specific trivial procedural errors won't affect the foreclosure.

 If you think the lender committed a procedural error and want to fight the foreclosure, the way you go about it depends on whether the process is judicial or nonjudicial.

 Nonjudicial foreclosure.
-With a nonjudicial foreclosure, the foreclosure is completed completely outside of the court system.
-There is no court hearing or other opportunity for you to raise defenses or counterclaims so you'll need to file your own lawsuit to bring up any procedural errors committed by the lender.
-(To learn more, read our article How to Fight a Foreclosure in Court: Nonjudicial Foreclosure.)
+With a nonjudicial foreclosure, the foreclosure is typically completed outside of the court system.
+(Although, some states require minimal court involvement in the process.)
+So, you'll need to file your own lawsuit to bring up any procedural errors that the lender or servicer committed.

-Lenders and servicers often make procedural errors in the foreclosure process, yet most of the time these errors go unchallenged by the homeowner.
-If you are facing foreclosure and think that the lender has not complied with procedural requirements, you should speak to a qualified attorney who can advise you about what to do in your circumstances.
+Lenders and servicers often make errors in the foreclosure process.
+Yet, most of the time, errors go unchallenged by the homeowner.
+If you're facing foreclosure and think the lender or servicer hasn't complied with legal requirements, you should speak to a qualified attorney who can advise you about what to do in your circumstances.